PaulienVa/rugbymatch/presentation/slides.md

 ## Aim of the workshop
 ****

-- Develop a web-app using Kotlin and discover some useful features of the language.
+- Develop a web-app using Kotlin and discover some (useful) features of the language.

+- Disclaimer: _all the features shown, should always be used with care_

 - Everything you are used to in the **Java ecosystem** are **staying the same**, only the (business) logic will be written in Kotlin

 - **It is just a preview**: if you want more: we do offer a training session for two days: you can contact Roy Wasse for more details (roy@openvalue.nl)
 ****
 ---
-## Setup of the workshop
+## What are you going to build ?
+****
+You will be starting to build an application that is keeping track of the events in a rugby game.

+**Yes, this won't be a HelloWorld app ;)**

+****

+---
+## How are you going to build it?
 ****

 #### Each exercise is one branch and can be done independently of each other